 If these are relevant, be sure to mention it to your vet!

-- Did anything notable happen in the last 24 hours?
+- Did anything unusual happen in the last 24 hours?

 - Has there been a recent change in your dog’s routine?